(Always under revision.)

 Concentrations: Human-Computer Interaction, Data-Driven Web Applications, Early Judeo-Christianity, Historical Jesus

-Proficient in other various Aramaic dialects including Old Aramaic and Classical Mandaic Aramaic.
+Proficient in various other Aramaic dialects including Old Aramaic, Classical Mandaic Aramaic, and Samaritan Aramaic.
+Also proficient in Biblical Greek, Biblical Hebrew, French, Napuletano, & Italian.

 Basic knowledge of Swadaya (Neo-Aramaic), Turoyo (Neo-Aramaic), and Ma’loula (Neo-Aramaic).